France–Portugal relations

-France–Portugal relations (Relations France-Portugal, Relações França-Portugal) are the current and historical relations between France and Portugal.
+France and Portugal have maintained historical and current relations.
 Both nations are members of the Council of Europe, European Union, NATO, Organisation for Economic Co-operation and Development, Union for the Mediterranean and the United Nations.

 History

 France and Portugal have a long history of relations given the proximity between both nations.
 Afonso I of Portugal, the founding monarch of the Kingdom of Portugal, was an agnatic descendant of the French House of Burgundy, itself a cadet branch of the influential Capetian dynasty.
-Both nations would become two of the largest global empires, with both the French colonial empire and the Portuguese empire competing against each other in their quest to expand their respective empires.
+Both nations would become two of the largest global empires, with both the French colonial empire and the Portuguese Empire competing against each other in their quest to expand their respective empires.
 In 1482, the Portuguese navigator and explorer Diogo Cão discovered the mouth of the Congo River in Central Africa, he became the first European to encounter the Kingdom of Kongo with Manikongo, the most powerful ruler of Africa.
 In 1495, France and Portugal signed a Treaty of Alliance and Trade, the first between both nations.
 In 1536, another Treaty of Friendship and Alliance was signed between the countries.

 Between 1640 and 1668, France sided with Portugal during the Portuguese Restoration War against Spain.
 However, during the Seven Years' War, both nations were on opposing sides during the conflict.
 Both France and Portugal were on opposing sides during the War of the Spanish Succession and again during the Spanish invasion of Portugal of 1762.
 In 1641, the first Portuguese embassy was sent to France.